Skip to content

 Causative agent

-Vibrio vulnificus (V. vulnificus) is a Gram-negative bacteria that is present naturally in warm seawater.
+Vibrio vulnificus (V. vulnificus) is a Gram-negative bacteria that is present naturally in warm marine environment, such as salt water and brackish water.
 It may cause infections in people who have an open wound exposed to seawater and in those who consume raw or undercooked seafood contaminated with the bacteria.

 Clinical features

-Wound infection with V. vulnificus may result in necrotising fasciitis (commonly known as "flesh-eating infection"), which is a serious bacterial infection of the soft tissue and fascia (a sheath of tissue covering the muscle).
-It can lead to tissue destruction and can be fatal.
-In Hong Kong, the case fatality rate of V. vulnificus-associated necrotising fasciitis is about 30%.
+Wound infection with V. vulnificus may result in necrotising fasciitis (NF, commonly known as "flesh-eating infection"), which is a serious bacterial infection of the soft tissue and fascia (a sheet or band of fibrous connective tissue separating or binding muscles and organs together).
+The skin of the patient with NF may be warm with a reddish swelling that spreads rapidly; there may be ulcers, blisters or black spots.
+The patient may experience intense and severe pain which is out of proportion to the visible skin changes.
+The patient may also have fever, chills, fatigue, diarrhea, vomiting or pus from the infected area.
+It can lead to tissue destruction and may be fatal.
+Local studies have shown that the case fatality rate of V. vulnificus infection with NF is about 30%.

-Consuming food that is contaminated with V. vulnificus may occasionally cause fever, diarrhoea, vomiting and abdominal pain.
-In people with underlying medical conditions, especially liver diseases, V. vulnificus can infect the bloodstream typically causing fever, chills, decreased blood pressure and blistering skin lesions.
+Consuming food that is contaminated with V. vulnificus may cause infection with fever, chills, diarrhoea, vomiting, nausea and stomach cramps.
+In people with underlying medical conditions, in particular liver diseases, V. vulnificus can infect the bloodstream typically causing fever, chills, decreased blood pressure and blistering skin lesions.

 Mode of transmission